gaurishankar007/flutter_sliding_toast/README.md

 - Show popup toasts, disable or modify fading and scaling behaviors
 - Change toast's alignment positions and sliding toast's sliding directions
 - Define animation and display duration, max height and width, padding
-- Set title, leading, trailing widgets and disable the progressbar in sliding toast
-- Make title width dynamic or expanded
+- Set title, leading, trailing widgets and make title width dynamic or expanded
+- Disable the progressbar in sliding toast if needed
-- Use glassmorphism design or default success and error toast
+- Use glassmorphism/gradient/decorated background or default success and error toast
-- Dismiss the sliding toast by sliding it horizontally or vertically
+- Slide any direction to dismiss sliding toast and vertically for popup toast
-- Dismiss the popup toast by sliding it horizontally
 - Dismiss an individual or all toasts programmatically
 - Pause the animation with long press and release it to continue
 - Execute a function after the toast is tapped or disposed